 In this observational study, withdrawal from the study is independent of the underlying therapy and will not affect the patient's medical care.
-Each patient can refuse to further participate or may withdraw from the study at any time and without giving a reason.
+Each patient may withdraw from the study at any time and without giving a reason.
 If a patient wants to terminate the study participation, no further data will be collected.
 However, the patient will be asked whether he/she agrees that the data collected so far can be used.
-In case the patient does not agree, these data will not be used for any patient level analysis of study data.
-This includes safety data, with the exception that data already captured in the company's safety database, which will be kept.
-However, data that are relevant for primary outcomes might be displayed on an aggregated level to assess a potential bias.
-In case a patient would like to withdraw the consent given earlier, he/she should inform his/her doctor and the site should document the withdrawal in the CRF as well as in the patient's medical records.
+In case the patient does not agree, his/her data will be deleted from the study database and will not be used for any study-related analysis.
+In case a patient would like to withdraw the consent given earlier, he/she should inform his/her doctor and the site should document the withdrawal and the extent of withdrawal in the eCRF as well as in the patient's medical records.